Persecution of Hazaras: Massacres in 2024

+Persecution and violence in 2026

+In January 2026, the Taliban circulated a new Criminal Procedure Code to courts across Afghanistan, introducing provisions that classify followers of non-Hanafi Islamic schools as “heretics” and repeatedly distinguish between “free” persons and “slaves.”As most Hazaras are Shia Muslims, the regulation places Hazara communities under increased religious and judicial pressure and further institutionalizes discrimination against them.

+In June 2026, Taliban morality police arrested dozens of women and girls in Herat, primarily from the predominantly Hazara neighborhood of Jibraeel (Jebrail) on charges of violating the strict dress code.
+On 9 June, Hazara residents of Jebrail staged a peaceful protest against the arbitrary detentions.
+Taliban security forces opened fire on protesters – men, women and children – At least two people, including a boy, were killed and more than 20 were injured.
+Many of the wounded reportedly avoided hospitals out of fear of further arrests.

 Pakistan

 The history of Hazara people in Pakistan dates back to the 1840s, when Hazara tribesmen from Hazarajat began migration to colonial India because of persecution by Pashtuns.
 Many Hazaras were enlisted in the British Indian Army, beginning with enlistment into the Presidency armies during the First Anglo-Afghan War.
 The mass-migration and permanent settlements started in the 1890s when Emir Abdul Rahman Khan started persecuting the Hazaras of Afghanistan.
 The majority of Hazara are Shi'as with a sizable Sunni Muslims minority.
 25-35% of Pakistan's population is Shia Muslim.
 Sectarian violence in Pakistan started in 20th century.
 The Pakistani province of Balochistan has witnessed violence against Hazaras for more than a decade and half by militants who consider them heretics.

 Throughout the 2000s and early 2010s, Hazaras in Balochistan, Pakistan, faced attacks from militant groups like Lashkar-e-Jhangvi.
 In the mid-2010s, the security situation improved for Hazaras in Balochistan.
 However, the improved protection that resulted from the placement of walls and checkpoints around their city has also made their lives difficult.